stefanofa/awesome/TOPICS.md

 *   [edmundhung/conform](https://github.com/edmundhung/conform) - A type-safe form validation library utilizing web fundamentals to progressively enhance HTML Forms with full support for server frameworks like Remix and Next.js.

+*   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
+Get a full TypeScript backend and admin panel instantly.
+Use Payload as a headless CMS or for building powerful applications.

 *   [replexica/replexica](https://github.com/replexica/replexica) - 🗺️ Drop-in localization engine for web and mobile.
 Build multilingual products FAST, and reach more users.

 *   [TheEdoRan/next-safe-action](https://github.com/TheEdoRan/next-safe-action) - Type safe and validated Server Actions in your Next.js (App Router) project.